-- shareholders of Bigbank AS;

-- members of Group companies' management and supervisory boards;

-- close family members of the above;

-- companies connected with the above

-persons, except where the persons cannot exert significant influence on the company's business decisions.
+- shareholders of Bigbank AS; - members of Group companies' management and supervisory boards; - close family members of the above; - companies connected with the above persons, except where the persons cannot exert significant influence on the company's business decisions.

-In 2014, the remuneration of the members of the Group's management and supervisory boards including relevant taxes amounted to 0.563 million euros (2013: 0.478 million euros) and 0.056 million euros (2013: 0.056 million euros) respectively.
+In 2015, the remuneration of the members of the Group's management and supervisory boards including relevant taxes amounted to 702 thousand euros (2014: 563 thousand euros) and 56 thousand euros (2014: 56 thousand euros) respectively.

-As at 31 December 2014 and 31 December 2013, the Group had no interest and deposit liabilities to related parties.
+As at 31 December 2015 and 31 December 2014, the Group had no claims nor liabilities to related parties.